ms-iot/content/en-US/win10/KitSetupRPI.md

 <!-- End of Replicated Content -->

 ####Finally, you'll need to configure your Raspberry Pi 2 for WiFi connection.
-There are a couple of different ways to do this:

 <!-- This content is replicated at en-US/win10/SetupWiFi.md  -->

-**Prerequisite:** Your device will already need to be connected to your local network through Ethernet and should have a USB WiFi Adapter plugged in.
-You also need a Windows PC with WiFi capability.

 Setting up WiFi using wireless profiles is supported in Windows 10 IoT Core.
 See [MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/aa369853) for details and examples.